 Parameterising automotive low voltage waveforms for test

-When trying to test automotive systems and sub-systems a common and very effective method is to parametrise these signals, essentially breaking complex waveforms down into a just sufficient number of voltage steps and ramps and corresponding time periods.
+When trying to test automotive systems and sub-systems against low voltage waveforms, a common and very effective method is to parametrise these signals, essentially breaking complex waveforms down into a just sufficient number of voltage steps and ramps and corresponding time periods.

 This technique essentially simplifies the process of testing while maintaining the key features of the waveforms likely to cause issues during test.
 This then allows you to focus on producing repeatable waveforms and applying them to the device(s) being tested.